uviclibraries/h5p/sharing.md

 Great work you are now able to create an h5p resource and embed it into your blog or Google classroom site.

-NOTE you can also embed h5P videos into Twine and other surfaces, by saving your video [NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }
+NOTE you can also embed h5P videos into Twine and other surfaces, by saving your video and using an iframe to embed.
+[NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }